 Whether you’re making a trip to Isle Royale or doing a grand tour of the Keweenaw, your first stop will be Houghton.
 This town has the only connecting bridge to the smaller peninsula and is your last “city” before you head farther north.

-The first thing you’ll notice is the juxtaposition of the small-town feel that lives in harmony with the research university (Michigan Technological University) it shares its boundaries with.
+You’ll first notice the juxtaposition of the small-town feel that lives in harmony with the research university (Michigan Technological University) it shares its boundaries with.
 It takes a certain type of hardiness to live this far north, and the students bring in fresh ideas and businesses that balance the long glance into the past that the older Yoopers take.

 Food & Drink